-The use of reverb helps to create space and depth within a mix.
-It's an invaluable tool because it creates an environment for the vocalist/instrumentalist to live in.
+Reverb helps to create space and depth within a mix.
+It’s an invaluable tool because it creates an environment for the vocalist/instrumentalist to live in.
 Your choice of reverb has a huge influence on the vibe and spatial chemistry of your track.
-Think to yourself, “what kind of sound stage do I want to create for this production?”
+When thinking of incorporating it into a track, it’s important to ask what kind of sound stage should be created for this production.

-Creators and producers will use reverb to convey emotion and vibe while engineers will use it to place each component of the mix in its own space.
-Reverb plugins can either simulate acoustic spaces such as chambers, halls and rooms or they can emulate devices such as plates, springs and outboard hardware.
-Below is a list of my top 10 reverb plugins and what they’re best used for.
+Creators and producers will use reverb to convey emotion and a specific vibe, while engineers will use it to place each component of the mix in its own space.
+Reverb plugins can simulate acoustic spaces such as chambers, halls, and rooms or emulate devices such as plates, springs, and outboard hardware.
+Below is a list of our top 10 reverb plugins and their best application scenario.

 1. Valhalla Vintage Verb

-This has been my go-to reverb lately and for good reason!
-It sounds absolutely incredible and their price is unbeatable.
-The plugin features rooms, plates, halls, chambers and several heavily modulated spaces.
-The presets are ready to use and the interface offers a multitude of parameters such as damping, eq, modulation, pre-delay and more!
+This has been a go-to reverb lately, and for good reason!
+It sounds absolutely incredible, and the price is unbeatable.
+The plugin features rooms, plates, halls, chambers, and several heavily modulated spaces.
+The presets are ready to use, and the interface offers a multitude of parameters such as damping, EQ, modulation, pre-delay and more!

 Who Should Use This: This plugin is great for sound designers and mixers who need a rich reverb that sounds authentic and believable.
-The only bad thing I can say about it is that it doesn't have any spring reverbs.
+The only bad thing is that it doesn’t have any spring reverbs.

 2. Universal Audio BX20

-Here is yet another amazing offering from the best plugin developers in the market.
-I'll keep it simple; I own a hardware BX-20 at Freq Shop as well as this plugin.
-They sound the same to me.
+Here is yet another fantastic offering from the best plugin developers in the market.
+We’ll keep it simple; between a hardware BX-20 and this plugin, there is barely any distinction.
 This plugin is so good it hurts!
-I think music speaks louder than words.
-Hit the link above and listen to their demo.

-Who Should Use This: This is a great plugin for all you mixers out there that want to get that cool indie sound!
+Who Should Use This: This is a great plugin for all you mixers out there who want to get that cool indie sound!

 3. Lexicon PCM Native Bundle

 Lexicon has blessed the pro audio community with the best hardware reverbs ever made.
-The 480L and 224 are studio classics and have been used on every record you love since their release in the late 70s.
+The 480L and 224 are studio classics that have been used on every record you love since their release in the late 70s.
 These tools revolutionized the way records were made.
 It opened the door to soundscapes that were previously impossible to achieve in the recording studio.
-Now they've done it again!
-Lexicon has entered the software world with an incredible offering which matches the magic of their hardware counterparts.
+Now, they’ve done it again!
+Lexicon has entered the software world with an incredible offering that matches the magic of their hardware counterparts.